nehalist/gitsta/README.md

 gitsta
 ======

+> **This theme is no longer maintained.
+See [here](https://nehalist.io/not-maintaining-my-wordpress-theme-gitsta-anymore/).**

 Responsive, minimalistic, clean and content-oriented theme, inspired by GitHub.
 Mainly designed for programmers, but suitable for any bloggers.

+> IMPORTANT: I'm not maintaining this theme anymore.

 ![screenshot](screenshot.png)